sample swatch of the crossed ribs stitch in gray yarn

 Shaker's Rib Stitch example & Title Slide for "How to Knit the Shaker's Rib Stitch"

-Gives a much lighter, softer and stretchier stitch compared to most ribbing, making it ideal for items such as hats.
+Gives a much lighter, softer stitch that has more stretch compared to most ribbing, making it ideal for items such as hats.

 6. Twist to the Left Stitch